Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

     Run the CSM health checks to ensure that everything is working properly before the upgrade starts.

     **`IMPORTANT`**: See the `CSM Install Validation and Health Checks` procedures in the documentation for the **`CURRENT`** CSM version on the system.
-The validation procedures in the CSM documentation are not all intended to work on previous versions of CSM.
+The validation procedures in the CSM documentation are only intended to work with that specific version of CSM.

 1. Validate Lustre Health